Last updated: October 29, 2025

 Overview

-Hike 3.4 miles (5.5 km) roundtrip from Metcalf Bottoms Picnic Area in Great Smoky Mountains National Park through hardwood forest to see remnants of past Smokies residents including stonework; the historic, one-room Little Greenbrier School; and the preserved homesite of the Walker family.
+Hike 3.4 miles (5.5 km) roundtrip from the Metcalf Bottoms Picnic Area in Great Smoky Mountains National Park through hardwood forest to see remnants of past Smokies residents including stonework; the historic, one-room Little Greenbrier School; and the preserved homesite of the Walker family.

 Length